Moore v Scenic Tours Pty Ltd HCA 17

 But what happens when your booked itinerary is substantially altered by the travel provider?
 Do you have any rights under Australian Consumer Law if you’ve been left distressed and disappointed by the travel experience that was vastly different to the one you had signed up for?

 The case of Moore v Scenic Tours Pty Ltd addresses this very issue.
 Progressing all the way to the High Court, the judgment, in this case, will have repercussions for both travellers and travel service providers.
 Read on to find out more.

 Passenger rights when a cruise ship itinerary changes

-Mr Moore and other persons booked a luxury river cruise with Scenic Tours (‘Scenic’) and in doing so, they expected to receive services of the kind they were promised in the brochure and other promotional materials.
-Scenic advertised that their cruises would provide a luxurious, five star all-inclusive European experience.
+Mr Moore and his wife booked a luxury European river cruise with Scenic Tours 18 months prior to its departure in June 2013.
+Scenic Tours had advertised that their cruises would provide a luxurious, five-star, all-inclusive European experience.